Dorian Mausi: Minnesota Vikings

 After not being selected in the 2025 NFL draft, Mausi signed with the Minnesota Vikings as an undrafted free agent.
 He was waived on August 26 as part of final roster cuts.

 Tennessee Titans

 On August 27, 2025, Mausi was claimed off waivers by the Tennessee Titans.
+On August 30, 2026, he was placed on injured reserve with a designation to return meaning he would be have to miss at least the first four games of the 2026 season.